Derek-Schaff/RIME/README.md

 This will give you the usage parameters needed to run RIME.

 Great job, you have downloaded & installed several software applications and hundreds of libraries necessary for running RIME, all in _5_ steps!

+# Dev Instructions

+All that has been tested is with the following input:
+  - Rip Location: test/test_rip.txt
+  - Metadata Location: test/test_metadata.txt
+  - Catalog Location:  test/test_catalog.txt

+Running from containers: Output Path can be any folder directly off of the main RIME folder Running locally: Output Path can be any folder you choose, as long as you have permissions

+Check HDF5, hit Run.